drminnaar/react-redux-quotlify/README.md

 * [FavQs] Api - Provides quote data
 * [Firebase] - Provides database as a service
 * [Surge] - Static web publishing for Front-End Developers

+It should be noted that I have used [Redux-Promise-Middleware] and [Redux-Thunk] libraries as middleware to handle asynchronous operations like fetching and persisting data.
+The reason why I am using both is due to performing chained asynchronous operations.
+If you don't require chaining, then I recommend only using [Redux-Promise-Middleware].
+I have chosen not to use [Redux Saga](https://github.com/redux-saga/redux-saga) because I consider it "next level".
+However I do believe that once you [grok](https://www.merriam-webster.com/dictionary/grok) it, then it actually simplifies things a lot.
+It will make for a good followup project.

 ---